 Texas Wesleyan University is a member of the NAIA Red River Conference that includes member institutions in Texas, New Mexico, and Oklahoma.
 Conference membership allows Texas Wesleyan University's intercollegiate sports to compete for titles in men's and women's soccer, volleyball for women, men's and women's basketball, baseball for men, golf for men, and softball for women.
 Sid Richardson Gymnasium is the home for men's and women's basketball and volleyball; Sycamore Park is home for baseball and softball; Martin Field, the newest athletic facility, is home for men's and women's soccer.
+Texas Wesleyan also sponsors one club sport, Table Tennis, for both men and women.
+The team participates in the National Collegiate Table Tennis Association (NCTTA).

-Texas Wesleyan University athletics are supported by a certified (NATA) head trainer and student trainers from an athletic training curriculum program.
-In addition, Texas Wesleyan University sponsors a cheerleading squad, which supports indoor sports, pep rallies, and promotional activities of the department.
+Texas Wesleyan University athletics are supported by multiple certified athletic (NATA) trainers and student trainers from an athletic training curriculum program.
+In addition, Texas Wesleyan University sponsors both a cheerleading squad and a competitive dance team, which supports indoor sports, pep rallies, and promotional activities of the department.